Teksab/USVN/README.md

 # UVSN
-Ultrasound Video Segmentation for Angle of Progression Measurements
+Ultrasound Video Segmentation of Pubic Symphysis and Fetal Head for Angle of Progression Measurement